Legged Robot State Estimation Using Invariant Neural-Augmented Kalman Filter with a Neural Compensator: EXPERIMENTS

 \subsection{Implementation Details}

-To reduce the sim-to-real gap, sensor noise and IMU bias were introduced to better reflect real-world conditions.
+To reduce the sim-to-real gap, sensor noise and IMU bias were introduced to reflect real-world conditions better.
 These noise factors were applied during both locomotion controller training and dataset collection.
 The sensor noise was assumed to follow a Gaussian distribution.
-Additionally, to address uncertainties in the measurement model, a covariance matrix was configured.
+Additionally, a covariance matrix was configured to address uncertainties in the measurement model.
 Since InEKF measurements primarily depend on kinematic information, the covariance matrix was constructed based on the standard deviation of the noise applied to joint position and velocity.